NKjoep/nkjoep.github.io/_posts/2014-04-05-Start-with-Jekyll-and-Github.md

 Yes, I said I had them in my mind because I had never found the right platform for my needs.
 Fast publishing, great html output, fully customizable, mobile ready...

-My favourite was Posterous, but [Twitter acquired and put them down](http://www.theverge.com/2013/4/30/4281780/posterous-is-shutting-down-tomorrow-here-are-the-best-alternatives).
+My favorite was Posterous, but [Twitter acquired and put them down](http://www.theverge.com/2013/4/30/4281780/posterous-is-shutting-down-tomorrow-here-are-the-best-alternatives).

 All the alternatives to my old blog were flowing in my mind and after a long time I finally found a good solution.
 This could be a good solution also for you if:

 - you love markdown and git
 - you want great control of everything
-- you don't want to bother with hostings
+- you don't want to bother with hosting

 so get my advice, use [Jekyll + GitHub Pages](https://pages.github.com/)